Mentone Girls' Secondary College: College Houses

-Mentone Girls' Secondary College boasts four houses; Jackson, Kenny, Melba, and Mackellar.
-When enrolled at the school, students are assigned a House which they will remain at for the entirety of the student's time at the college.
+Mentone Girls' Secondary College boasts four houses: Jackson House (Green), Kenny House (Blue), Melba House (Yellow), and Mackellar House (Purple).
+When enrolled at the college, students are assigned a House, which they will remain at for the entirety of their time at the college.

 Houses regularly compete against one another at annual Performance, Athletics, Cross Country, and Swimming carnivals.

 All four College Houses were named after prominent Australian women of history.
-Jackson House was named in celebrated of Marjorie Jackson; Elizabeth Kenny is the namesake of Kenny House, Mebla House is named after Dame Nellie Melba, and Dorothea Mackellar was the inspiration for Mackellar House.
+Jackson House was named in celebration of Marjorie Jackson; Elizabeth Kenny is the namesake of Kenny House, Melba House is named after Dame Nellie Melba, and Dorothea Mackellar was the inspiration for Mackellar House.